Every Doctor Who Christmas Special, Ranked

 A Christmas tradition that beats your grandma’s fruitcake, the annual Doctor Who Christmas special put a sci-fi spin on holiday cheer — not to mention a bit of entertainment to tide over Who fans between seasons.
-Ahead of the 2017 special “Twice Upon a Time,” which will mark the departures of Peter Capaldi and showrunner Steven Moffat as well as the introduction of the first female Doctor, Jodie Whittaker, we’ve ranked all 12 Doctor Who Christmas episodes from worst to best.
+From 2005’s “The Christmas Invasion” to the 2017 special “Twice Upon a Time,” which marked the departures of Peter Capaldi and showrunner Steven Moffat, as well as the introduction of the first female Doctor, Jodie Whittaker, we’ve ranked all 12 Doctor Who Christmas episodes from worst to best.

 Following the trash fire that was the Pandorica arc, “A Christmas Carol” tells the story of a doomed spaceship and the rich miser who could save the day but refuses to do any such thing.
 It’s a transparent attempt to adopt the plot of Dickens’s A Christmas Carol — indeed, even Matt Smith’s Doctor says it — but the episode’s logic and execution are both off-target.
 Why does the Doctor decide that his best plan of action is to literally change a man’s personality?
 Isn’t it bad to manipulate someone’s life?
 Didn’t we already learn how crossing one’s own timeline can be disastrous?
 For a show about a time-traveling alien and his human companions skipping through the universe and saving the day, we also get little of our protagonists, and the characters who are pushed into the spotlight — Kazran Sardick and his icebox sweetheart Abigail — aren’t nearly interesting enough to act as worthy substitutes.
 Between its sky full of fish and its magical singing love interests, “A Christmas Carol” is marked by nonsensical diversions in a story that doesn’t stand on its own.